What is the goal of the USA PATRIOT Act in relation to AML?

 Prepare for the Money Laundering Test.
 Study with flashcards and multiple-choice questions, each question includes hints and explanations.
 Get ready for your exam!

-The primary goal of the USA PATRIOT Act regarding Anti-Money Laundering (AML) is to enhance the capabilities of financial institutions to prevent, detect, and report money laundering and terrorist financing.
-This legislation was enacted in response to the September 11, 2001, terrorist attacks, and it emphasizes the importance of vigilance in the financial sector.
+The goal of the USA PATRIOT Act in relation to Anti-Money Laundering (AML) is to enhance the capabilities of financial institutions to prevent, detect, and report money laundering and terrorist financing.
+This legislation was enacted in response to the September 11 attacks and aimed at strengthening the United States' ability to counteract threats related to terrorism, including the financial aspects of supporting such activities.

 Subscribe